(tinctura CECROPIA PALMATA)

 from AMAZON HERBS®

-Excellent for weight control and effective against hypertension.
+It is excellent for weight control and effective against hypertension.

 The herbal tincture and tea can be considered as an effective herbal support for the lungs and respiration system.